Kabul Entry Requirements

 Prohibited Items

-• Pork products and pork-derived ingredients - prohibited under Islamic dietary laws
+• Pork products - prohibited under Islamic dietary laws

 Restricted Items